srnichols/StampsPattern/docs/DEVELOPER_QUICKSTART.md

 ## 🎯 Minimal Happy Path (Live Data)

-This section shows the recommended end-to-end steps to deploy a minimal cloud lab, seed representative data using the seeder, and verify the Management Portal shows live data through the DAB GraphQL endpoint.
+This section shows the recommended end-to-end steps to deploy a minimal cloud lab, seed representative data using the seeder, and verify the Management Portal shows live data through the integrated Hot Chocolate GraphQL API.
 We place this after local setup and verification because it assumes your development environment and credentials are configured.

 Prerequisites (cloud): Azure CLI, PowerShell 7+, Bicep CLI, and an Azure subscription with Contributor access for the target resource group.